Diogo-Paulico/FCT-VPN/README.md

     ```
      cd ~/(location where it was saved (ie. Documents, Downloads, Desktop)) && sudo bash ./cshell_install.sh
     ```
- * Close firefox all firefox windows when it asks
+ * Close all Firefox windows when it asks
- * Once it finishes installing you can close the terminal and open firefox
+ * Once it finishes installing you can close the terminal and open Firefox
  * Go to https://localhost:14186/id/
  * You should see this ![window](https://github.com/Diogo-Paulico/FCT-VPN/blob/master/3VPN.png)
  * Press Advanced > Accept the risk and proceed
  * You should see a random string of digits.
- * Restart firefox and open https://vpn.fct.unl.pt/
+ * Restart Firefox and open https://vpn.fct.unl.pt/
  * Login and press connect, you should now be connected.
  * Attempt to access Mooshak:
     http://mooshak.di.fct.unl.pt/~mooshak/